-Enjoy some lunch and and afternoon of strolling around Grand Front Osaka’s shops and restaurants!
+Enjoy some lunch and afternoon of strolling around Grand Front Osaka’s shops and restaurants!
 This bustling part of town also is home to a Panasonic showroom where visitors can check out Panasonic’s latest technological products and things that aren’t even available to the public yet!

-3-1 Ofukacho, Kita Ward, Osaka
+- 3-1 Ofukacho, Kita Ward, Osaka

-Sunset Umeda Sky Building
+Sunset at Umeda Sky Building

 We recommend getting in line about 45 min to an hour before the sun is supposed to set to make sure you’re up at the top for this magical time of the day.
-Even the escalator ride up to the top is cool, so make Umeda Sky Building a priority on your two day itinerary in Osaka!
+Even the escalator ride up to the top is cool, so make Umeda Sky Building a priority on your Osaka itinerary!

 Check out our post if you want to see more photos from the gorgeous sunset we witnessed from on top of Umeda Sky Building!

-1-1-88 Ooyodonaka, Kita-ku, Osaka-shi, Osaka
+- 1-1-88 Ooyodonaka, Kita-ku, Osaka-shi, Osaka

-10 am – 10:30 pm, admission 1000 Yen
+- 10 am – 10:30 pm, admission 1000 Yen

 Osaka is such an amazing city and easy to see in a short period of time or on your way to Kyoto.
-If you want a convenient location to stay during your visit in Osaka, then look for hotels, guest houses, or an Airbnb near Namba.
-We thought two days was enough to sufficiently explore and enjoy Osaka.
+If you want a convenient location to stay during your visit in Osaka, then check out Hotel Sunroute Osaka Namba.
+It’s hotel rooms are clean, affordable, and centrally located to our favorite spots in Osaka!
+Book now